Alignment Sensitivity of Laser Resonators – an Important Design Criterion

 Mode Areas are Important – What Else?

 It is also known that lasers with large mode areas tend to have a higher alignment sensitivity.
 (This is the essential reason why high-power lasers are often much more delicate to align; the wide-spread believe that this results simply from the large size of the resonator itself is wrong, as discussed in an earlier posting.)
 However, there is no fixed relation between mode size and alignment sensitivity; one can have two different laser resonator designs with the same mode area in the laser crystal which differ very much (e.g. by a factor larger than 5) concerning alignment sensitivity.
-In case of linear resonators (standing-wave resonators), one has two different stability zones in terms of the focusing power of the thermal lens, and these can have very different alignment sensitivities.
-Unfortunately, one cannot always use the less sensitive zone, because that involves limitations in other aspects.
+In the case of linear resonators (standing-wave resonators), one has two different stability zones in terms of the focusing power of the thermal lens, and these can have very different alignment sensitivities.
+Unfortunately, one cannot always use the less sensitive zone because that involves limitations in other aspects.

 The issue of alignment sensitivities even at the heart of an often encountered trade-off: high-power laser can often be designed either for a high power conversion efficiency and robustness or for highest beam quality, but not both at the same time.
 Obviously, one can hardly find optimized designs without understanding these issues very well.